By Colin R. O'Leary

 Another cost you should be aware of is the capital gains tax.
 Although not a closing cost, it's another fee that you could be on the hook for when selling your property.
 The capital gains tax does not apply to primary residences, only investment properties that are sold.
 It's best to speak with an accountant to find out how much you may owe in capital gains tax after selling your property.
 If you are planning to purchase another property, it's possible to defer the capital gains by doing a "1031 Exchange" or property swap.
 This is a great way to defer taxes on your investment property by years or even decades.

 December 21st, 2021

-Americans are on the move.
-More and more people are working remotely.
-It's a trend that will only continue.
-This trend has led to an exodus in some markets and a boom in others.
-Realtor.com has released its projections for the hottest housing markets in the U.S. in 2022.
-Below are the top 10 areas positioned for the most growth according to the site.
-The real estate site reported that the top markets on the list all have strong local economies, vibrant cultures, and opportunities for outdoor recreation.
-The combination of these factors are attracting remote workers to these communities from all across the country.
-Home values are on these rise in these markets where competition for homes has become fierce.
+More and more people are working remotely, and Americans are on the move.
+It's a trend that will only continue into the rest of the decade.
+It's a trend that's led to an exodus of people in some markets, and a influx of people in others.
+Realtor.com recently released it's projections for the hottest housing markets in 2022.
+Below are the top 10 areas positioned for the most growth according to Realtor.com.
+The report mentions how these 10 markets all have strong local economies, vibrant cultures, and opportunities for outdoor recreation.
+The combination of these factors is attracting remote workers from all across the country.
+Home values are rising in these markets as a result where competition for homes has become fierce.

 Salt Lake City in Utah topped the list for the housing market positioned for the highest growth in 2022.
-Realtor.com projects homes to rise 8.5% in value.
+Realtor.com projects homes to rise 8.5% in value in Salt Lake City in 2022.
 Salt Lake City is a small city known for its low crime and great outdoor recreation opportunities.
-The top three housing markets were in the west.
-Boise City in Idaho came in at number two followed by Spokane-Spokane Valley in Washington state.
+Interestingly, the top three housing markets are all in the west.
+Boise City in Idaho came in at number two, followed by Spokane-Spokane Valley in Washington state.